Child advocacy groups, law enforcement look at year of hurdles

 Child advocacy groups and law enforcement officers became concerned when schools let out early in the spring due to COVID-19.

-Staff at Voices of Courage, a child advocacy center in St. Joseph, became worried as they watched statewide calls the children's division plummet.
+Staff at Voices of Courage, a child advocacy center in St. Joseph, became worried as they watched statewide calls with reports of potential abuse plummet.

 “The children’s divisions had a huge drop obviously when schools let out in the spring.
 Around the state it was estimated to be about a 50% drop in calls on the hotline," Executive Director Melissa Birdsell said.
 "Which was a temporary dip, but a dip none the less and did effect us for a short time."